netdata/kernel-collector/.github/PULL_REQUEST_TEMPLATE.md

 3. Compile branch an run the following tests:

     ```sh
-    # make; make tester
+    # make clean; make tester
     # for i in `seq 0 2`; do ./kernel/legacy_test --netdata-path ../directory --content --iteration --pid $i --log-path file_pid$i.txt; done
     ```

-4. Every test should finally with `Success`, unless you do not have a specific target (function) available.
+4. Every test should ends with `Success`, unless you do not have a specific target (function) available.

 ##### Additional information